 Psychologists have defined many categories of learning, such as classical conditioning, trial-and-error learning, sensorimotor learning, verbal learning, concept learning, and rule learning.

-Train yourself to consider the implications of the underlying business transactions for all accounting procedures you study.
-For example, what effect a given procedure will have on
+Train yourself to consider the contextual implications of the underlying business transactions for all accounting procedures you study.
+For example, what effect a given procedure or transaction will have on

 LEVELS OF COGNITIVE ACTIVITY